 They make you live longer and increase your happiness.
 They provide entertainment and companionship and can even protect your home from burglary.
-And who knows where would social media be without hilarious cat memes?
+And who knows where social media would be without hilarious cat memes?
 For the majority of pet-owning households, our animal companions become much more than pets; they become family members.

 Americans seem to have gotten the message that pets are good.
 According to the most recent analysis conducted by the American Veterinary Medical Association, the United States is home to more than 246 million domestic pets, from cats and dogs to birds, horses, fish, reptiles, rabbits and many more.
 The total number of household pets is not too far off from the number of humans who live in this country.

 And Americans aren’t alone in loving their pets.
 In fact, a Growth From Knowledge survey in 2016 found that about 1 in 2 people in the world have at least one pet.

 Which states in the U.S. tend to be the most pet-loving?
 To quantify which states are the most strongly associated with pet ownership, we dug deep into the five-year AVMA study that was most recently updated in 2018.
 (You can read more about the study here.)

 We created a ranking of the states, excluding Alaska and Hawaii, which were not measured in the AVMA study, across the following categories:

 - Percentage of households with any pets (includes all domestic pets, such as cats, dogs, birds, fish, rabbits, horses, chickens and other exotic animals)